jarrett/echo_uploads/readme.md

       end
     end

+You might need to access the transformed file, e.g. in a validation method.
+If so, it's available under an attribute called `"mapped_#{attr}"`, where `attr` is the name of the attribute.
+For example, if you call:

+    echo_upload :thumbnail, map: :resize_thumbnail

+...then the transformed file will be available under an attribute called `#mapped_thumbnail`.

 ## Custom File Stores

 Echo Uploads allows you to store your files in any location and in any manner you want.